 How Big do Key Lime Trees Grow?

-Growing key limes in a pot will mean they can be kept small to 6 feet (1.8 metres).
-Grown in the ground, key lime trees can grow 6-12 feet (1.8-3.6 metres).
+Growing key limes in a pot will mean they can be kept small to 6 feet (1.8 meters).
+Grown in the ground, key lime trees can grow 6-12 feet (1.8-3.6 meters).

 How Long Does it Take for Key Lime Trees to Fruit?